adamziel/mysql_merge/README.md

 It solves some important problems with data integrity across different databases like:
 * Primary Keys conflict
 * Keeping Foreign Keys up to date (sometimes even those not marked as foreign keys in the database schema!)
+* Fixing your orphaned rows (depending on configuration: with mapping, setting to null or deleting)
 * Dealing with conflicting unique indexes
 * Minor schema differences between databases
 * ... and a few more